Government ‘failing miserably’ over hospitals crisis, says McDonald

 Mary Lou McDonald told the Dail that new figures showed 1,100 people aged 75 and older were on a trolley for more than 24 hours while waiting for a hospital bed in January.

-Answering leaders’ questions, Taoiseach Micheal Martin said emergency departments were experiencing “record attendances” and clinicians believe it is a legacy of Covid.
+Answering leaders’ questions, Taoiseach Micheal Martin said emergency departments are experiencing “record attendances” and clinicians believe it is a legacy of Covid.

 Mrs McDonald said: “On your watch as Taoiseach, figures show that in January alone 1,100 patients aged 75 and over were lying on trolleys for 24 hours and more.